woocommerce/woocommerce-blocks/docs/theming/cart-and-checkout.md

 .wc-block-components-button {
 	background-color: #d5502f;
 	color: #fff;
-	/* You can add more rules to modify the border, shadow, etc. */ }
+	/* More rules can be added to modify the border, shadow, etc. */ }
+/* It might be needed to modify the hover, focus, active and disabled states too */
 ```

 <img src="https://user-images.githubusercontent.com/3616980/86381505-b6b5cd80-bc8d-11ea-8ceb-cfbe84b411d4.png" alt="Button screenshot with custom styles" width="239" />